The Logan Library realizes that students may need a copy of a specific standard for their design project.

 * The exact standard title, standard number, and standard publication year of the unique standard required to complete the team's class project.

-4) The student that receives the standard is responsible for ensuring that physical copy of the standard is returned to the Logan Library by May 15, 2020.
+4) The student that receives the standard is responsible for ensuring that physical copy of the standard is returned to the Logan Library by the date due.

 Standards in the Library Catalog